 Tickets for speeds less than 14 mph over the speed limit will not result in points on your driver’s license, but may affect your driving record if you have a Commercial Driver’s License for driving a commercial motor vehicle, bus or passenger van capable of carrying 16 or more passengers.
 In addition to the loss of your driver’s license, your automobile insurance premiums will also skyrocket if you accumulate enough points on your license.

 It may be tempting to just plead guilty to a speeding ticket.
 However, as you can see, the consequences will affect many parts of your life, from your wallet to your driving privileges.
 To fight a Georgia speeding ticket and avoid the points associated with it, contact our attorneys.
-An Atlanta traffic ticket lawyer from our law office is skilled and experienced with Georgia’s traffic laws and can help clients statewide.
+An Atlanta speeding ticket lawyer from our law office is skilled and experienced with Georgia’s traffic laws and can help clients statewide.
 DIAL 404-567-5515 for immediate attention.